-In addition to teaching, I've worked as a geologist and GIS professional in industry and academia.
-My research interests include Lidar digital terrain modeling, regional tectonics, structural geology, thermochronology, and geochronology.
+I have worked as a geologist and GIS professional in industry and academia.
+My research interests include lidar digital terrain modeling, regional tectonics, structural geology, thermochronology, and geochronology.
 I have conducted earth science research in Oregon, Alaska, Argentina, Wyoming, Georgia, and Arizona.
 Examples of my GIS products and scientific publications are summarized below.

 Geology Research at Oregon State University (2014-2016)